-Department of Social Sciences; Division of Humanities and Social Sciences
+Department of Social Sciences; Division of Professional Programs and Social Sciences

+Associate Professor:

-Assistant Professor: Brett Johnson
+Brett Johnson

-Sociology is the scientific study of human social life, groups, and societies.
-The Sociology major offers a flexible sequence of courses that expose students to the core of the discipline including theory, research methods, and social stratification.
-In addition to preparing students for graduate school, the sociology curriculum allows students to gain skills relevant in many career trajectories including public health, applied research, and civic advocacy.
+Sociology, as the scientific study of human social life, helps you understand the world and your place in it.
+The sociology major offers a flexible set of courses that expose students to the core of the discipline including theory, research methods, and social inequalities.

+Learning to see often-invisible social forces and contexts makes sociology a great "second-major" for those studying criminal justice, business, education, or psychology.
+The sociology curriculum challenges students to gain skills relevant in many career trajectories including public health, applied research, and civic advocacy.